Full integration of population dynamics into sustainable development with equality and respect for human rights

 -

-Existence of a mechanism for broad participation, including non-governmental stakeholders, as part of the public institution responsible for coordinating population and development issues for the implementation and follow-up of the Montevideo Consensus (r
+Existence of a mechanism for broad participation, including by non-governmental stakeholders, regarding the public institution responsible for the coordinating population and development issues.

 -